Altair Peak

 Altair Peak, at 11825 ft above sea level is the seventh highest peak in the Pioneer Mountains of Idaho, United States.
 The peak is located in Salmon-Challis National Forest and Custer County.
 It is the 25th highest peak in Idaho and about 1 mi northeast of Standhope Peak and 0.85 mi southwest of Pyramid Peak.

+Climate

+The Bear Canyon SNOTEL is at the southern base of Altair Peak.